ionStici/frontend/js/js-overview.md

 - **1997:** Ecma International released ECMA-262 which sets standards for the first version of the scripting language called ECMAScript 1, shortened ES1.
 This is the first official standard for JavsScript (ECMAScript is the standard, JavaScript is the language in practice).

-  The new ECMAScript standards provided rules for the architecture of JavaScript new features, creating consistency between new and old JS versions.
+  The new ECMAScript standard provided rules for the architecture of JavaScript new features, creating consistency between new and old JS versions.

 - **1998** ES2 released.
 Mozilla Firefox was launched.